 any other date agreed by the parties.

-At any time before the relevant default distributor agreement applies as a binding contract between the parties, the person who gave notice under clause 3(1) may give the distributor notice that it does not agree to the inclusion of one or more collateral terms in the default distributor agreement published in accordance with clause 6(1) or 13(1) of Schedule 12A.4.
+At any time before the relevant default distributor agreement applies as a binding contract between the parties, the person who gave notice under clause 3(1) may give the distributor notice that it does not agree to the inclusion of one or more collateral terms in the default distributor agreement published in accordance with clause 6(1) or 12(1) of Schedule 12A.4.
+If any particular collateral terms are identified in the default distributor agreement as terms that can be included or excluded as a group but not individually, then the notice in this subclause 6(4) can only provide that the person does not agree to those collateral terms as a group.

-For the purposes of this clause, a distributor agreement that applies as a binding contract between the parties includes—
+For the purposes of this clause, a distributor agreement that applies as a binding contract between the parties in accordance with subclause (2) includes—

-all core terms, operational terms, and recorded terms (if any) included in the default distributor agreement published in accordance with clause 6(1) or 13(1) of Schedule 12A.4; and
+all core terms, operational terms, and recorded terms (if any) included in the default distributor agreement published in accordance with clause 6(1) or 12(1) of Schedule 12A.4; and